 To your right, you'll notice four huge rusted tanks that were installed as part of a water purification system in the early 1900s.
 Here, the trail crosses the brook on rocks and turns left, passing the ruins of two small stone-and-concrete buildings.
 Follow the green blazes upstream along the brook.
 Soon, you'll come to the base of a curved concrete dam, also built in the early 1900s to regulate the flow of water in the brook.
 The trail bears right and climbs to the top of the dam, with a nice view over the small reservoir that has been impounded behind the dam.

 The Green Trail climbs through mountain laurel and hemlock, then turns left at a gate in the deer fence (don’t go through the gate).
-The trail now descends a little, then follows a relatively level route for a quarter mile.
+The trail now descends a little, then levels off.
 After a short climb, the Green Trail bears left, but you should continue straight ahead, now following the Orange Trail.
 The Orange Trail continues to the top of a rise, levels off, then descends to end at a junction with the Blue Trail.
-Turn right onto the Blue Trail and retrace your steps back to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 02/29/2008 updated/verified on 01/01/2014
+Turn right onto the Blue Trail and retrace your steps back to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 02/29/2008 updated/verified on 05/12/2020

 This hike follows woods roads and footpaths through the southern area of the preserve, climbing to a viewpoint and passing beautiful cascades and interesting historical remnants of a century-old water purification plant.

 Whether you are going for a day hike or backpacking overnight, it is good practice to carry what we call The Hiking Essentials.
 These essentials will help you enjoy your outing more and will provide basic safety gear if needed.
 There may also be more essentials, depending on the season and your needs.

 Hiking Shoes or Boots